Palmer team helps walkers “go the distance” at San Francisco AVON 39

 More than 1,400 walkers from 39 states and Washington, D.C. (each of whom generated pledges of at least $1,800) took part in the 15th annual San Francisco AVON 39, one of seven nationwide events that have raised nearly $620-million since Avon launched the fundraising series in 2003.

-The Palmer team were “early-risers” as well.
-Each day began and concluded at the “base camp,” located at Fort Mason in Golden Gate Park, which is where the Palmer clinicians, interns and other Sports Council members initiated care, before moving on to different spots along the route.
+The Palmer team members were early-risers as well.
+Each day began and concluded at the base camp, located at Fort Mason in Golden Gate Park, which is where the Palmer clinicians, interns and other Sports Council members initiated care, before moving on to different spots along the route.

 Working in tandem with Stanford Health Care, the 50-member Palmer team provided chiropractic and/or soft-tissue care for approximately 260 participants the first day, and approximately 225 on the second.